OmegaTrading/OmegaUI/README.md

   * Bugs
 I will try to reply to messages but can't guarantee it (as long as the message is properly formatted).
 This is a work in progress and also a project which I use for my research.
 Offers to contribute will be accepted.

+Also, if nothing happens while trying to run a backtest, this might be due to a problem with the Dash React part.
+I had an issue where I had to roll back Dash to a specific version and haven't tried to use the latest version again.
+To find out if there's a problem with React, right-click in Chrome and select Inspect, then navigate to the Console tab and look for errors.